temporal-community/temporal-ai-agent/setup.md

 ### LLM Configuration

+Note: We recommend using OpenAI's GPT-4o or Claude 3.5 Sonnet for the best results, but you can use any model supported by LiteLLM.

 The agent uses LiteLLM to interact with various LLM providers.
 Configure the following environment variables in your `.env` file:

 - `LLM_MODEL`: The model to use (e.g., "openai/gpt-4o", "anthropic/claude-3-sonnet", "google/gemini-pro", etc.)